Llanfair ar y Bryn – St Mary’s Church

 Current state

-The present church in Llanfair is the result of numerous transformations already carried out in the Middle Ages and continued into the early modern era, especially during the nineteenth-century renovations.
-Until today, the southern chapel has not survived, after which the bricked-up arcade is visible and the northern transept, while the sacristy and southern porch are an early modern buildings.
-In the southern wall of the nave, a single, small window from the 12th or 13th century and a similar one on the north side are preserved.
-A few of 15th-century openings have also survived, including in the eastern wall.
+The present church in Llanfair is the result of numerous transformations carried out in the medieval period and continued in the early modern period, especially during the 19th-century repairs, although some of the late modifications were undone during the renovations in the early 20th century.
+Among other things, several medieval windows and the western portal were unblocked and restored at that time.
+The southern chapel, on the other hand, has not survived, of which a bricked-up arcade is visible, while the sacristy and porch are modern elements, although part of the 14th-century portal frame was used in the porch.
+In the southern wall of the nave, there is a single, small window from the 12th or 13th century and a similar one on the northern side.
+A few 15th-century openings also survive, including the one in the eastern wall.
+In the bricked-up arcade remaining after the southern chapel, there may have been a window transferred from the demolished wall.
+It is worth noting the 15th-century gargoyles protruding from the tower’s parapet.

 bibliography: